-- Transfer to a greased 13-in. x 9-in. baking pan.
+- Transfer to a greased 13x9-in. baking pan.
 Bake at 350° for 35-40 minutes or until a toothpick inserted in center comes out clean.
 Cool completely in pan on a wire rack.

 - For frosting, in a large bowl, beat the cream cheese, butter and vanilla until blended.
 Gradually beat in confectioners' sugar until smooth.
 Spread over cake.
-Cover and refrigerate leftovers.
+Store in refrigerator.
 Yield: 15 servings.

 "This is a terrific cake!
 I have a male friend who has offered to buy the ingredients several times so I would make it for him."

 "Made this cake a few days ago, Wonderful cake moist, flavorful, I used 3 cups of the store bought already shredded carrots and I drained the crushed pineapple as receipe said , I used a disposible aluminum 13x9 pan for the cake, After cake was baked and frosted when we went to serve the carrots in the cake had turned green.
 I dont know if the acid in the pineapple along with the carrots in an aluminum pan caused oxidation, or if there were perservatives added to the package shredded carrots that caused oxidation I do not know, we are still eating the cake and I will keep this recipe and try again with hand grated carrots instead of pre packaged already shredded carrots to see if there is a difference.
 Keeping this recipe for sure."